 The Peace Lily Plant or Spathiphyllum first came to Europe in 1824 when it was found by Gustav Wallis in the Colombian jungle.
 Wallis is remembered for his discovery in the Peace Lily's Latin name of S. Wallis.

-The Peace Lily has a few all too common questions which this beautiful houseplant seems permanently tied to - "What plants like dark places?" and "Why won't my Peace Lily Bloom again?".
+Before the instructions, let's take a quick look at two commonly asked questions which this houseplant seems permanently tied to - "What plants like dark places?" and "Why won't my Peace Lily Bloom again?".

-"The Peace Lily plant likes dark places" - This isn't completely wrong, but it's a misleading myth.
-Many plants will be reasonably happy in darker places but this is ultimately confusing a surviving plant against one that would positively thrive in different conditions.
+"The Peace Lily plant grows in dark places" - This isn't completely wrong, but it's a misleading myth.
+Many plants will be reasonably happy in darker places but this is ultimately confusing a surviving plant with one that would positively thrive in different conditions.

-The Peace Lily is no different, if you put it in a bright spot without direct sunlight, growth will be rapid and robust.
-Of course as the common stereotype states, it will survive, adapt and grow (albeit slowly) even if you pick a darker spot in your home for it instead.
+The Peace Lily is no different.
+If you put it in a bright spot without direct sunlight, growth will be more rapid and robust compared to a plant being grown a dark place.
+Of course if you do choose to grow it in a darker area in your home, as the common stereotype states, it will survive, adapt and grow (albeit slowly).

 "How do I get my Peace Lily to bloom again?" is the next most frequently asked question - A well cared for Spathiphyllum can be expected to produce several flowers a year.
 When we say several we really do mean several, as in one to three flowers at any one time.